RedStoneCraftGG/fiberhax/README.md

 go run fiberhax.go -ssid <fh_xxxxxx / fh_xxxxxx_5G>
 ```

-**Note:** Tested on Fiberhome HG6243C, HG6145D2, and HG6145F.
+**Note:** Works on Fiberhome HG6243C, HG6145D2, HG6145F, HG6245N and other HG Series.
 Other models like AN5506-04-FG/FS may still work, but using a different approach.